5 holiday survival tips parents need to avoid losing their minds

 How to cope:

-Kristen Carter, a mom of two grown children from West Babylon, New York, decided that the best way to preempt an overscheduled holiday was to make her celebrations a multi-day event and not fixate on celebrating with everyone for a single date on the calendar.
+Kristen Carter, a mom of two grown children from West Babylon, New York, decided that the best way to preempt an overscheduled holiday was to make her celebrations a multi-day event and not fixate on celebrating with everyone on the same day.

 “My husband and I decided we couldn’t do everything and see everyone we wanted or needed to see,” says Carter.
 “We ‘moved’ Christmas Day to Dec.
 24. By doing Santa and presents a little early, we could be leisurely about it and not rush through the day.”